alopez/nlu-class/syllabus.md

 the coursework and exams.

 <div class="alert alert-info">
-Students enrolled in the course can access lecture recordings through learn.
+Students enrolled in the course can access lecture recordings through
-On the course page in learn, click the "Media Hopper Replay" link in the left sidebar.
+<a href="learn.ed.ac.uk">learn</a> using the "Media Hopper Replay" link in
+the left sidebar.
 </div>

 <table class="table table-striped">